 The Journal’s aim is to: Research, develop and articulate the new paradigm of cosmos, life, consciousness and society emerging at the cutting edge of contemporary research.
 The journal provides a venue for leading edge, creative, transdisciplinary contributions.
 It encourages the application of new ways of thinking and approaches that draw on the intersection of the natural sciences, the social sciences, and the humanities.
 World Futures welcomes critiques of limiting assumptions, as well as the development of new perspectives, on human nature, consciousness, society, and the nature of the universe.
 The journal is focused on the exploration, articulation, and application of human potentialities, and the implications for building a sustainable and humanistic future.
 It accepts articles, research notes and book reviews and invites essays relevant to its aim in all fields of interest from the sciences to the humanities.
 Founded in 2002.
 Published by Taylor and Francis.

 The Club of Amsterdam Journal is a free online magazine published every two weeks and sent by email.

 WFSF has produced a newsletter/magazine going by various names since 1974.
-The most recent name of the magazine is the Futures Bulletin.
-Archived copies of issues from 2006-2011 can be accessed here.
-We are in the process of reactivating a newsletter and also of archiving all the previous copies.
-Stay tuned.
+The most recent name of the magazine is the Human Futures Magazine.

 The Future of Children is a collaboration of the Woodrow Wilson School of Public and International Affairs at Princeton University and the Brookings Institution.
 The mission of The Future of Children is to translate the best social science research into information that is useful to policymakers, practitioners, grant-makers, advocates, the media, and students of public policy.
 The project publishes two journals and policy briefs each year, and provides various short summaries of our work.
 Founded in 1991.